 A nail grinder can help to lessen any anxiety associated with the nail trimming process.
 In addition, dogs are able to quickly acclimate to the noise and vibrating sensation of a dog nail grinder, which makes them easier to use for everyone involved.

-Apparently the only dog nail grinder tool that professional groomers recommend is a Dremel-brand Dremel.
+Apparently, the only dog nail grinder tool that professional groomers recommend is a Dremel-brand rotary tool.

 10) Detangler Spray